-As FinTechs grow, there will be an increasing demand for leaders with expertise in the technical know-how.
+As fintech grow, there will be an increasing demand for leaders with expertise in technical know-how.
 There will be opportunities in roles, not directly related to technology, and yet, pivotal to the organization.
 Therefore, experts in related fields, with an understanding of key financial technology concepts, will flourish.

-Emerging trends are steadfastly pointing towards the fact that FinTech is here to stay.
+Emerging trends are steadfastly pointing towards the fact that fintech is here to stay.
 For instance, digital-only banking is fast becoming a more immersive, more responsive option.
 Insights from Data and Artificial Intelligence continue to improve consumer satisfaction.
 Additionally, better security with the use of Blockchain technology is redefining businesses.
-Don’t just sit back and watch.
-Participate in the revolution as Machine Learning and Computation continue to offer disruptive remedies to new-age consumers through FinTech.